 - A roof made of metal, brick, masonry, or tile

 - A two- to three-feet wide metal stripping beneath roof shingles

 - Solar panels

-The real culprit in building materials is metal.
-Metal is used in ways you don’t realize; Spanish tile is colored with iron oxide, and many composite roofs use copper for coloring.
+Wood absorbs some signal but metal is the real culprit.
+It’s used in ways you don’t realize.
+For example, Spanish tile is colored with iron oxide, and many composite roofs use copper for coloring.
 If you have a tin roof or solar panels on the roof, you’ll lose almost all the signal below them.
-Wood absorbs some signal but for the most part, it isn’t a problem.

 To the Roof!